What Treatments Are Used In Myopia Management?

 One factor to consider is the level of nearsightedness.
 If the refraction level is too high, corneal reshaping may not be as effective.
 Consult with Dr. Joey D. Tran, O.D. at Forney Eye Associates Myopia Control Center to determine whether your child’s prescription can be managed with ortho-k.

 Lifestyle is a major consideration.
 A child who likes to play outdoors may find eyeglasses to be a nuisance, or dusty environments irritating when wearing contact lenses.
 For these children, ortho-k is probably the better choice.

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Joey D. Tran, O.D., who will advise you on the best myopia treatment for your child.Forney Eye Associates Myopia Control Center serves patients in Dallas, Forney, Mesquite, Plano, and throughout Texas.
+Speak with Dr. Joey D. Tran, O.D., who will advise you on the best myopia treatment for your child.Our practice serves patients from Dallas, Forney, Mesquite, and Plano, Texas and surrounding communities.